 An upright, heavily branched tree, the Autumn Brilliance® Serviceberry provides four season interest with its showy flowers, edible fruits, fall color and bark.
 A great choice for spaces requiring a smaller stature plant.
-Available as a single stem or multistem tree.
+Often available as a single stem or multistem tree or shrub-form tree.

 An excellent small-stature tree, the Autumn Brilliance® Serviceberry does well in constrained spaces with less than ideal light conditions.
 Works well in woodland gardens, small yards, or where height is restricted by utilities.

 Birds will feed on insects when the tree is in bloom, but the real show begins in June when the fruit matures.
 Expect to see Orioles, Bluebirds, Cedar Waxwings, scarlet Tanagers, Northern Flickers, and Robins feasting on the berries in midsummer.

 Autumn Brilliance® Serviceberry should be maintained based on its growth habit.
 Single Stem trees should have their suckers removed promptly to keep its single trunk habit.
 Multistem trees can be left to grow naturally, but can also be shaped with thinning cuts.

 Although a durable plant, Autumn Brilliance® Serviceberry struggles with intense heat and drought.
 Watering in periods of high temperatures and winds will keep the tree healthy and vigorous throughout the season.

 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.